hugomn/webstacker/README.md

 Help shape this library by weighing in on our [RFC (request for comments)][1] issues.

+### Submit new stacks

+You can submit new stacks to webstacker community.
+Follow the stack development guidelines and publish your preferred stack.

 ## Principles

 - All kind of stacks are welcome